 You can use these three patterns to mix with more complicated prints like busy florals, swirls or abstract prints.

-Another idea on how to successfully mix prints and patterns is all about repetition.
+One idea on how to successfully mix prints and patterns is all about repetition.

 Try making a whole outfit out of different stripes or nothing but polka dots together.
 There are two ways to do this: